Along with cleft lip, it is the most common type of birth defect with Down Syndrome being the second most common.

 Find a Speech-Language Pathologist with a background or specialization in cleft palate speech therapy.

 Every stage of your child's development is crucial and an SLP will be there to help your child reach them.

 If you live near a University that has a communication science/disorders program, they should have a treatment clinic.
 This will be a great resource for you.

 They charge less for therapy than a private therapist would and they usually have access to the newest research and technology that will most help your child.

 The National Craniofacial Association - has detailed info. about 28 different disorders, along with support networks for families.

-Cleft Palate Foundation - has general info. about clefts and syndromes, printable fact sheets, and offers publications and web resources for parents.
+American Cleft Palate and Craniofacial Association (ACPA) - has general info. about clefts and syndromes, printable fact sheets, and offers publications and web resources for parents.

 This website also helps you locate craniofacial teams in your state.

 Cleft Advocate.org - info. and network about craniofacial teams.

 American Society of Plastic Surgeons - info. about surgery and cleft repair.